turingschool/curriculum/tutorials/controllers/friendly-urls.markdown

 ## Using the FriendlyID Gem

+[TODO: it seems like we are presenting gems in different ways throughout the curriculum.
+Here it is a name and then a link, in other places, a linked name.
+We need to pick a style and stick with it]

 Does implementing two additional methods seem like a pain?
 Or, more seriously, are you going to implement this kind of functionality in multiple models of your application?
-Then it might be worth checking out the FriendlyID gem: https://github.com/norman/friendly_id
+If so, it may be worth checking out the FriendlyID gem: https://github.com/norman/friendly_id

 ### Setup

 The gem is just about to hit a 4.0 version.
-As of this writing, you want to use the beta.
+As of this writing, you will want to use the beta.
 In your `Gemfile`:

 ```
 gem "friendly_id", "~> 4.0.0.beta8"